Seattle Restaurants (and Bars) with Covered, Heated, and Tented Patios

 South Lake Union

-The local modern Mexican chainlet has battened down its sidewalk seating with heat and covers.
+The local modern Mexican chainlet has a deep overhang to protect its sidewalk seating.

-A sturdy new shelter turns each outdoor table into an open-air booth of sorts.
-Each one has a dedicated heater, not to mention the warming properties of margaritas and fajitas.
+A sturdy sidewalk shelter turns each outdoor table into an open-air booth of sorts.
+Each one has a dedicated heater, if necessary, not to mention the warming properties of margaritas and fajitas.

-It’s a glorious patio under any circumstances, but this restaurant atop 400 Fairview heats and covers a good portion of its rooftop, which is filled with firepits, fun seating, and astonishing city views.
+It’s a glorious patio under any circumstances, a rooftop filled with firepits, a mix of covered and open seating, and astonishing city views.